-There should be a navigation route guidance API to expose information about progress on the current route.
+There should be a navigation route guidance API to expose information about 1109 progress on the current route.
+1110

 This API will be provided as interfaces by the SDK, but implemented by the navigation application.
-The UI responsible for displaying progress information or third party applications can use this API to fetch the info from the navigation application.
-The route guidance progress API should be a D-Bus API which exposes estimates such as time to destination and time elapsed in the journey.
+The UI responsible for displaying progress information 1112 or third party applications can use this API to fetch the info from the navigation application.
+1114